Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

     - Setting: all 3 tags were close to each other (placed on chair), all 2 also were close to each other placed on chair
     - At the distances farther than 10 meters sometimes one of the tags cannot find second anchor.
 This may be beacuse of the signal propagation, since the hole is tight and long.
     - The estimated distance is correct within 2-3 meters.
 But at farthest distances from 5-6 meters there is constant shift +20..30 cm

+# June 3, 2023 Experiment

+- Anchor baseline: 1 m

+# September 23, 2023

+- During experiments I have occasionally changed options of the ESP32 board when uploading code.
+- This fortunatelly shows, that when CPU frequency is set to 240 MHz chips generate results a lot faster.
+- All chips must have same options set

+Example: (so far best)

+Board: "ESP32 Dev Module"
+Upload Speed: 115200
+CPU Frequency: 240 MHz (WiFi/BT)
+Flash Frequency: 80 Mhz
+Flash mode: QIO
+Flash size: 4MB (32 Mb)
+Partition Scheme: "Default 4MB with spiffs(1.2 MB APP/1.5MB SPIFFS)
+Core Debug Level: "None"
+PSRAM: "Disabled"
+Port: "/dev/ttyUSB0"

+- I have also changed a bit logic of the server such that now it handles cases when tag losts the connection, server detects it using timeout in select and then removes tag from the queue.
+Tag can be connected to the server again.

+# September 24, 2023

+- Experiments at university

+- What is need to be done next:
+  - Thing about the organization of files, naming conventions, file, directory hierarchies.
+  - all experiments assumed that tags where calibrated at 5m, and tags have presision +-5 (spise +) cm at 5 m
+  - Experiment "timestamp_ESP32_presouvani_tag_2.txt":
+    - shows that when getting closer to tag, distance is lesser than the actual (max deviation is 20cm, but usually 15 cm).
+Otherwise, when getting father from anchors, distance gets greater than the actual is (again max deviation is 20 cm, but most common is 15 cm).
+    - Therefore I can conclude that calibration factor is precised only for the distance at which it was calibrated
+    - also, at the end of the experiment I placed that tag before the wall, and I think the wall does not have reflexion (искажение)
+      - this comes from the 8 m part of the experiment.
+I placed Tag 2, at the center (second) line, and swithced off other tags (before it was at the first line).
+I though that tags placed at parallel lines will affect Tag 2 (which was moved), but it seems that they are not.
+And distance between tags more than 1 m is sufficient and they do not hide(cover) each other.